 Protecting its sales in China is one thing, but this month we learned that all of this attention on politics and services means Apple is falling behind where it matters.
 We'd not even have known about its technological failings, though, if it weren't for the team working for Kanye West.

 You heard it from them first, and very probably also last, that iPhones are "notoriously faulty" timepieces.
-Apple has its whole time.apple.com global server system, but West's team knew better.
+Apple would tell you that it maintains its whole time.apple.com global server system, but, no, West's team knew better.

 Except when they needed to, as we learned all of this because the team was allegedly 14 seconds late trying to file West's presidential campaign ballot in Wisconsin.

-It's possible that his presidential bid may not be altogether serious, but if you're more interested in hearing about him, we recommend his music.
+It's possible that his presidential bid may not have been altogether serious, but if you're more interested in hearing about him, we recommend his music.